 A PBL Approach to Texas History

-Having grown up in Texas, I often consider the rich history of Texas and how it influences the current state of affairs.
-One way to introduce students to this involves implementing a problem-based learning (PBL) approach.
+Having grown up in Texas, I often consider the rich (albeit problematic) history of Texas and how it influences the current state of affairs.
+One way to introduce students to the approved version involves implementing a problem-based learning (PBL) approach.
 I like PBL, not only because it is well supported in the research, but because it takes a fresh approach towards old problems.
 What student of history hasn’t asked himself how he might have responded in a different way to historical problems?
 PBL puts students in the situation and forces them to consider it from a stakeholder perspective.
 In the projects in this blog entry, you will get the chance to see some examples of that.
 These activities pose a scenario and a project task.

 Each project involves three steps, including: